 With a reverse mortgage, the entire loan balance comes due and payable when the borrower dies, sells the home, or moves.
 The mortgage cannot, as per federal regulations, be structured to exceed the home’s value.
 That way, the borrower’s estate won’t have to make up any difference even if the home’s value decreases due to market fluctuations.

 Most people who get a reverse mortgage do so to get needed cash (often for living expenses, home upkeep, and medical bills) when most of their net worth is tied up in the home.
-Reverse mortgages can help Bloomfield HIlls homeowners, but do call for careful consideration because they can be both costly and complex and are subject to scams.
+Reverse mortgages can help Metro Detroit Michigan homeowners, but do call for careful consideration because they can be both costly and complex and are subject to scams.

 How It Works